dbpedia/databus-python-client/README.md

 If you want to perform a dry run without actual deletion, use the `--dry-run` option.
 This will show you what would be deleted without making any changes.

-As securety measure, the delete command will prompt you for confirmation before proceeding with the deletion.
+As security measure, the delete command will prompt you for confirmation before proceeding with the deletion.
 If you want to skip this prompt, you can use the `--force` option.

-**Example of using the delete command**

-### Examples of using the download command
+#### Examples of using the delete command

 **Delete Version**: delete a specific version
 ```bash